Kwadwo Tuffour manages a $10-million-dollar Amazon business from his phone.

 Which is how much?

-KT estimates that you might earn 30 cents out of every one dollar in sales.
+By KT’s estimates, you might earn 30 cents out of every dollar of sold goods.

-Ideally, you should reinvest these early profits to expand your offerings.
+Ideally, you should reinvest those profits to expand your offerings.

 But for instance: